qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Use case
 --------
-  The use case this keymap was originally designed for: PCs with GNU/Debian/Linux (etc), Linux laptop already set to Dvorak _hence 'descramble'_.
-Being able on the move to operate other operating systems owned by others _hence non-Linux Unicode modes._ Editing in vim / websites etc. _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols._ Writing in Dutch _hence accented characters_.
-Using a tiling window manager _hence a LGUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and unicode layers._ For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD` or `_MOV` on left shift for faster modifiers and tab key._ Some input fields used have a text maximum, without showing a character or word count, _hence text size counting._
+  The use case this keymap was originally designed for and on: a PC with GNU/Debian/Linux (etc), secondary Linux laptop already set to Dvorak _hence 'descramble'_.
+Being able on the move to operate other operating systems owned by others _hence non-Linux Unicode modes._
+  Editing in vim / websites etc. _hence no dead keys,_ programming (shell, C (like) languages) _hence decent access to basic symbols._
+  Writing in Dutch _hence accented characters_.
+Using a tiling window manager _hence a GUI on base layer._ AltGr or Compose seemed difficult to configure / use _hence accented and unicode layers._ For use with 3D editing _hence a delete on base layer, Control, Alt, Shift on left edge and quick toggle access to `_PAD` or `_MOV` on left shift for faster modifiers and tab key._ Some input fields used have a text maximum, without showing a character or word count, _hence text size counting._